omk88/bitcoin-trading-platform/README.md

 ## Features:

-• Allows the user to view realtime Bitcoin price and volume data, pulled from an API.
+• Allows the user to view realtime Bitcoin price and volume data, pulled from an **API**.

 • Can open new positions and will calculate profit/loss.